Sanctuary Seekers’ Unit

 Scholarships for degree-level study

-We aim to have three sets of scholarships that Gazan students can apply for:
+We aim to have a number of scholarships that Gazan students can apply for:

-• British Council HESPAL scholarships – we plan to offer a total of 4 full campus-based scholarships over the next three years.
+- British Council HESPAL scholarships – in partnership with the British Council, we will be offering a total of 4 full campus-based scholarships over the next three years.
 This will include 3 Master’s and 1 PhD scholarship.
+The application deadline for a September 2025 start is 28th February 2025.
+Further information and the link to the application form is available on the HESPAL web page.

-• Distance learning sanctuary awards – we have an existing scheme of 100+ fee waivers for a range of distance learning Master’s programmes from academic years 2023-4 to 2025-6 for students who have been forcibly displaced from their homes and/or who are at risk of political persecution, violence or conflict anywhere in the world, including Gaza.
+- Distance learning sanctuary awards – we have an existing scheme of 100+ fee waivers for a range of distance learning Master’s programmes from academic years 2023-4 to 2025-6 for students who have been forcibly displaced from their homes and/or who are at risk of political persecution, violence or conflict anywhere in the world, including Gaza.
+Further information and the link to the application form is available on our DL Sanctuary Awards web page.

 Support for Gazan medics and medical students